 You don't need to prepare for this test.
-Be sure your doctor knows about all medicines, herbs, vitamins, and supplements you are taking.
+Be sure your healthcare provider knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.
-Tell your doctor if you ate a fatty meal recently, if you are having your period, or if you may be pregnant.
+Tell your provider if you ate a fatty meal recently, if you are having your period, or if you may be pregnant.

 Copyright © 2016 Baylor Scott & White Health.
 All Rights Reserved. |